umanitoba-cssa/constitution/Constitution.md

 2. Attend UMSU Community Assemblies.
 3. Guide the council on advocacy for underrepresented communities.
 4. Ensure that the CSSA lounge is a safe and inclusive space.
-5. Oversee the election of Community Advocates and ensure that it is run competently, fairly, accessibly, without bias, and transparently to CSSA's members.
+5. Oversee the appointment of Community Advocates and ensure that it is run competently, fairly, accessibly, without bias, and transparently to CSSA's members.
 6. Work with, call meetings with, and delegate tasks to Community Advocates.
 7. Perform other duties incidental to this office within reasonable discretion as directed by the President and/or Council.